learn-co-curriculum/swift-howToPlayground-readme/README.md

 ## Questions

-* Included in the Repo should already be a Playground file.
+* Included in the Repo (which you are to work on), I will have already included a Playground file which will act as a template you can write our questions in.
-* This is it how it should end up looking:
+* This is it how it should end up looking after you've added your questions:

 ![complete](http://i.imgur.com/pjYcK8G.png?1)